This story is read aloud at: https://youtu.be/7Z5SxSL40QI

 Synopsis: Mr. Wealthy Landowner makes an important decision about intimidated squatters.

 Since anything said with a Spanish accent could be used against you in 1886, bilingual Henry spoke perfect English in public.
 He was playing solitaire in the ballroom of the Magnolia Hotel in Seguin, Texas.
-Henry was about to be on route to San Angelo, Texas where he had business with land management.
-But the stage and accompanying wagon of some of his personal effects was horribly late.
-It had rained overnight and mud made an “on time” stage as rare as a blue rose.
+Henry was about to be en route to San Angelo, Texas, where he had business with land management.
+But the stage and accompanying wagon carrying some of his personal effects were horribly late.
+It had rained overnight, and mud made an on-time stage as rare as a blue rose.

-Henry was a ridiculously wealthy New Yorker who inherited acreage near a red arroyo of San Angelo.
-He of recent felt the need for its inspection.
-The only reason why he didn’t just sell the land upon coming into it was because he was insatiably greedy.
+Henry was a ridiculously wealthy New Yorker who had inherited acreage near a red arroyo of San Angelo.
+He of late felt the need for its inspection.
+The only reason he didn’t just sell the land upon coming into it was because he was insatiably greedy.
 If he could retain the property and make more money than its current worth, he would.
-He would determine the land’s fate soon!
-Then back to New York he would go.
+He would determine the land’s fate soon, then back to New York he would go.